koutianqi/koutianqi.github.io/index.markdown

 I am a Ph.D. candidate advised by [Dr. Dana Calacci](https://www.dcalacci.net).
 I have interdisciplinary training in history and philosophy of science and technology, mathematics, and computer science.

-**AI hype persists despite societal harms, functionality failures, and errors in AI-based sciences**.
+**AI hype persists despite societal harms, functionality failures, and errors in AI-Based sciences**.
 My research **explains AI hype** through epistemic values and political-economic norms and **addresses it** with conceptual and practical solutions.
 I use philosophical, Science and Technology Studies, and qualitative methods.

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />